tppalani/ubi-image-builder/README.md

 # Home project of: ubi-image-builder

-The goal of this project is to build the builder image using the Java and Node.js Buildpacks released for the image ubi 8.
+The goal of this project is to build the builder image using the Java and Node.js Buildpacks released for the Universal Base Image or UBI.
 This is a first step toward to automate fully the process to release the needed images like the Buildpacks and/or extensions.
 To achieve this goal, it will be needed to transpose the existing GitHub workflows created by the Paketo community to different Tekton pipelines.